Low Vision Rehabilitation Services

 Dr.Jordan standing with low vision equipment

-Low vision can affect people who have experienced a stroke or diseases such as macular degeneration, cataracts, glaucoma and diabetes.
-Though it can’t be corrected by common interventions, low vision rehabilitation can help individuals maximize their remaining vision and maintain independence.
+Low vision can affect people who have experienced a condition or illness such as a stroke or macular degeneration, cataracts, glaucoma or diabetes.
+When low vision occurs, it can’t be corrected by common interventions, however, rehabilitation can help individuals maximize their remaining vision and maintain independence.

-Vision changes can occur due to neurological events, eye disease, systemic illness, or injuries.
-These changes may affect a person’s ability to read, move safely, manage daily tasks, participate in meaningful activities, or maintain independence.
-Brooks provides evaluation and rehabilitation for individuals whose visual changes—regardless of diagnosis—are impacting participation in daily life.
+Low vision changes may affect a person’s ability to read, move safely, manage daily tasks, participate in meaningful activities or maintain independence.
+At Brooks, our expert optometrists provide evaluations and rehabilitation for individuals whose visual changes—regardless of diagnosis—are impacting participation in daily life.

-The Center for Low Vision is dedicated to helping individuals with vision loss regain the ability to participate in activities that provide fulfillment and independence in their daily lives.
-Brooks’ Vision Rehabilitation Program supports patients across outpatient therapy, inpatient rehabilitation, and home‑ and community‑based services.
-Our teams work together to improve use of functional vision, reduce safety risks, and improve participation in work, school, home, and community life.
+Brooks’ Low Vision Rehabilitation Program supports patients across outpatient therapy, inpatient rehabilitation, and home‑ and community‑based services.
+Our teams work together to improve use of functional vision and reduce safety risks to help improve participation in work, school, home and community life.

 Vision conditions we treat